 What’s your favourite part about being an Occupation Therapy Assistant?

 The people!
 Whether I’m in the office, or visiting people in their homes, my job is about talking to people.
 When people use any of our services they are often experiencing physical or mental difficulties themselves, or crisis in their family, and may be distressed, upset or angry.
 It’s highly rewarding being able to break down and analyse the cause of the difficulty and to provide an answer, which in turn helps to improve their overall wellbeing.

-The Product Advice Service offers our customers the opportunity to ensure that the products they are looking at will support their needs and fit into their home environment or lifestyle.
+The Expert Advice Service offers our customers the opportunity to ensure that the products they are looking at will support their needs and fit into their home environment or lifestyle.
 I believe that this is an important feature as people sometimes buy equipment that isn’t right for them or for their home, which then maybe can’t be returned for hygiene purposes – this is something that we can help to prevent.

 We talk to people who have relatives in crisis or in hospital who are investigating large pieces of equipment that may not be appropriate for the person.
 We frequently point people towards statutory services to request assessments so that appropriate equipment can be provided on loan by their local authority.
 Many people are unaware of the services that are available in the community.

-The Product Advice team remain impartial and ensure that we offer the best, appropriate advice to our customers, at a time when they may be on long wait lists for statutory services.
+The Expert Advice team remain impartial and ensure that we offer the best, appropriate advice to our customers, at a time when they may be on long wait lists for statutory services.
 We will not sell, or encourage people to buy, equipment that isn’t appropriate for them.

 We get calls about a wide variety of subjects: bathing; toileting; use of mobility equipment; suitable continence wear; ramping; pressure care etc. We try to keep our knowledge up to date on the products we sell so that we can always offer advice that is relevant and appropriate to our customers, whether they are professionals, traders, or private customers.